jjshaws/Inclinations/README.md

 ## User Stories
 *As a user, I want to*
  - Add dated journal entries
- - View past journal entries
+ - View past journal entry notes
- - Add daily habits to track at each entry
+ - Add and delete daily habits to track at each new entry
- - Check off the habits that I performed and store this information with the entry
+ - Check off the habits that I performed